-Recovery of files encrypted by Hela Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Hela Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Hela Ransomware Files